PetrGlad/emmate/README.md

 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.
 * Blackbox recording (always-on MIDI recording).

-I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but that does not seem to ever happen.
+I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but I do not see it happening.

 ## Status